Is Freshpet Select good for dogs? You’re probably wondering just that, and as an experienced, proud raw feeder I’d say nope.

 c) doesn’t have the perfect phosphorus/calcium ratio

-These are a lot of synthetic minerals/vitamins/salts and point towards quite a highly processed food, despite the company’s claim of cooking it at lower temperature than cooking kibble.
+These are a lot of synthetic minerals/vitamins/salts and point towards quite a highly processed food.
+That’s despite the company’s claim of cooking it at lower temperature than cooking kibble.

-The process of cooking food destroys many of the naturally occurring minerals and vitamins that come in the meat and plant sources.
+Did you know?
+The process of cooking food destroys many of the naturally occurring minerals and vitamins in meats and plants.

 By the way, according to Dogs Naturally Magazine editor in chief, Dana Scott, most synthetic vitamins are manufactured in China.
 Read more on her insightful article EVERYTHING You Wanted To Know About Choosing A Dog Food.

-I Fed My Dogs The Roll I Purchased
+I Fed My Dogs The Freshpet Select Roll I Purchased

 In case you were wondering if I did the deed and fed Missy & Buzz the Freshpet Select roll – yes, I did.
 I paid $5.29 for it after all and applied the concept “waste not, want not”.

-I fed the roll over the course of about 5 days and mixed it in with the raw food I currently have in the freezer – beef green tripe from Raw Canine Foods and pre-made, balanced ground raw food from Darwin’s Natural Pet Food (duck & chicken).
+I fed the roll over the course of about 5 days and mixed it in with the raw dog food I currently have in the freezer.
+TEFCO’s beef green tripe from Raw Canine Foods and pre-made, balanced ground raw dog food from Darwin’s Natural Pet Food (duck & chicken).

-The ingredient list is still longer than I’m used to seeing in the raw food brands I order and have ordered from (Darwin’s, Raw Paws Pet Food, Balanced Blends, Raw Feeding Miami), but it is certainly a vast improvement over the gently cooked Freshpet Select roll I purchased.
+The ingredient list is still longer than I’m used to seeing in the raw dog food brands I order and have ordered from, but it’s certainly a vast improvement over the gently cooked Freshpet Select roll I purchased.

-I checked to see if our grocery store carries the raw line, but unfortunately it’s not part of their featured products.
+By the way, I checked to see if our grocery store carries the Freshpet raw line, but unfortunately it’s not part of their featured products.
 From what I’ve read online it would seem like the larger pet retail stores like PetCo and PetSmart are the only stores that sell the Vital Raw.

 Ok, so I wasn’t overly impressed with the ingredient list of the Freshpet Select roll given that it contains a lot of synthetic supplements and unnecessary ingredients I don’t want my dogs to be exposed to on a regular basis.